Staying at an inn is a must do in Santa Fe

 Comments

-One response to “4 Things You Must Do in Santa Fe, New Mexico”
+2 responses to “6 Things You Must Do in Santa Fe, New Mexico”

 1. […] Lake Sumner is an excellent stop if you’re driving from Texas to Albuquerque or Santa Fe.
 If you’re heading that direction, check out these four things you must do in Santa Fe. […]